How do I become a freelance writer with no experience?

 Freelancing in the cannabis space wasn’t easy.
 It required in-person and online networking at industry events, cold outreach, and constant self-promotion.
 But slowly, I built a steady stream of clients, balancing media work with copywriting gigs.
 Coupled with word of mouth referrals, and I’d fully transitioned into cannabis content by 2019.

 To get there, I worked on all sorts of copy and content projects.
-My work ranged from cannabis website copy and blogs to email marketing cannabis campaigns, and even diving into topics like local SEO for dispensaries.
-I also learned the value of cannabis branding and consulting, helping companies craft their identity in a competitive market–these skills were first honed at BrandYourself, an SEO firm I worked at from 2015 to 2016.
+My work ranged from cannabis website copy and blogs to email marketing cannabis campaigns, and even diving into topics like local SEO for cannabis brands.
+I also learned the value of cannabis branding and consulting, helping companies craft their identity in a competitive market.
+Some of that foundation came from my time at the online reputation management firm BrandYourself, where I got a closer look at how SEO, visibility, and online reputation actually work.

 As I navigated the industry, I contributed to some of the best cannabis websites and discovered how essential dispensary SEO tips are for cannabis businesses.
 These projects opened doors to collaborations with cannabis marketing firms and even cannabis branding agencies.